Brunswick High School hires new football coach

-BRUNSWICK — Brandon Dorsett has been hired as the new varsity head football coach at Brunswick High School, the school announced Friday.

-Dorsett served as head coach at Westbrook High from 2019-21.
+Dorsett was introduced as the next Brunswick High School varsity football coach Friday.
+Dorsett served as Westbrook High football head coach from 2019-21.
 The Blue Blazes improved to 3-5 last fall after an 0-8 season in 2019.
-There was no tackle football in Maine in 2020 because of the coronavirus pandemic.

-“We are very happy to have Brandon as our varsity football coach,” Brunswick athletic director Aaron Watson said in a news release.
-“His knowledge of the game and philosophies on leadership will mean great things for our program.
-Coach Dorsett is anxious to get started and focus on our upcoming 2022 season.”

-Dorsett is a 2005 graduate of Portland High who played at a junior college and then two years at NCAA Division I Colorado State, followed by assistant coaching stops at Falmouth and South Portland high schools and, in 2018, at IMG Academy in Florida.
+Brunswick athletic director Aaron Watson said he received more than a dozen applicants for the job.

+“We posted this in January and wanted to take our time with it,” he said.
+“We wanted to make sure we got this one right.
+He’s a legit hire.”

 Dorsett takes over a program that canceled the remainder of its 2021 season on Oct.
 6 and dismissed longtime coach Dan Cooper in the wake of an investigation into an alleged hazing incident during a preseason team retreat at Thomas Point Beach in Brunswick.